A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 Note that (\ref{biocond}) fails to hold when $\mu_N$ and $s_N$ are both of the order $1/N$, in which case the population can be studied using a classical diffusion approximation.
 The quantity $N^3 \mu_N s_N^2$ also figures prominently in the work of Good, Walczak, Neher, and Desai \cite{gwnd}.
 They considered the case in which $N \mu_N \rightarrow \infty$, $N s_N \rightarrow 0$, and $N^3 \mu_N s_N^2 \rightarrow c \in (0, \infty)$, which led to what they called the ``fine-grained coalescent".
 Their parameter regime would correspond to our model with $\rho_N^3/\beta_N \rightarrow c \in (0, \infty)$, which entails weaker selection than what we consider in this paper.

-We emphasize, however, that the results in this paper do not rigorously establish any results for the discrete population models.
-To prove such results, it would be necessary to extend the results in this paper for branching Brownian motion to the case of branching random walks, in which the mutations would correspond to random walk steps.
+To prove results rigorously for the discrete population model, it would be necessary to extend the results in this paper for branching Brownian motion to the case of branching random walks, in which the mutations would correspond to random walk steps.
 Furthermore, it would be necessary to adapt the analysis to the case of a model of fixed population size, which presents technical challenges because individuals in the population no longer evolve independently.
+As noted in \cite{f13}, this will lead to some complicated feedback between the behavior of the fittest individuals and the behavior of the bulk of the population.
+Similar technical obstacles were overcome successfully in \cite{m16} by Maillard, who showed that many of the ideas developed in \cite{bbs} for branching Brownian motion with particles killed at the origin could be carried over to the so-called $N$-BBM process, in which the left-most particle is killed at the time of a branching event to keep the number of particles fixed.
 We do not pursue these matters further in this paper.